pietrosprudente/BIMOS-Fishnet/README.md

 BIMOS Fishnet is a unity package for BIMOS which add multiplayer!

+Networked BIMOS Rig was made with the mindset of inputs

 Important:
-- You will need fishnet 3 (Fishnet 4 could work but will need a rewrite on the SyncVars but i made it fishnet 3 for simplicity of beginners)
+- You will need fishnet 3+ (turn on prediction if fishnet 4 for a better experience)
 - You will need some updated scripts I commited from my BIMOS fork

 Most Important: